Epochs

 (Caution: Contains spoilers for Episode: 17×04: A Vintage Murder)

 •Elspeth Rice has just returned from measuring the depth of a lake in Midsomer Vinae.
 She is deeply concerned about the results, as this lake holds a painful memory for her.
 Five years ago, she accidentally hit and fatally injured young Jessica Tyler, and her car sank into this very lake.
+Nothing should incriminate her.
 Elspeth has been struggling to forgive herself ever since, and in an effort to protect herself, she made some regrettable choices.

 -